Rana313Ds/Rana313Ds/README.md

 # 💫 About Me:
-Data Innovator,Sports enthusiast,tech explorer, and belive in ikiagi driven by curosity,purpose and the pursuit of meaningful impact
+Data Innovator,Sports enthusiast,tech explorer, and believer in ikigai driven by curiosity,purpose and the pursuit of meaningful impact

 # 💻 Tech Stack: